proxidize/proxidize-android/README.md

 The Proxidize team is working on an entirely new app called **Proxidize Portable**, which will address all the short comings of this app using proprietary technology.

 Another thing is such apps send both incoming and outgoing traffic from the same device, which means you will always get half the speed that you would normally get when testing the speed directly on your phone.
-If speed is important, you should use the full Proxidize MPM-OP: https://proxidize.com/
+If speed is important, you should use the full [Proxidize Mobile Proxy Maker](https://proxidize.com/?utm_source=github.com&utm_medium=link&utm_campaign=proxidize-android-github)

 ### Where will this app work?